 However, despite your very careful analyzation of the weather forecast – or you are in the midst of a multi-day hike – you find yourself in a lightning storm.
 In that case, make sure to scurry down from that peak that you just conquered with a great deal of pride and get somewhere low as quickly as possible.
 If there is a forest nearby, run into it.

 Simply put, you want to make sure that you are not the highest object around.
-Also get more than 50 feet from anybody you are with, and drop anything metal that you are carrying.
+Also, get more than 50 feet from anybody you are with, and drop anything metal that you are carrying.
 If you hear thunder, you are within the range of the storm and could be hit at any time.
 It is also important to note that people do get hit as a storm exits the area.
-Wait 30 minutes before feeling safe.
+This is a common hiking mistake, so wait 30 minutes before feeling safe.

 Hungry?
 Thirsty?